Lewis Gompertz: Ethical views and publications

-In 1852, he published a second volume, Fragments in Defence of Animals, and Essays on Morals, Soul, and Future State, which compiled a selection of his later writings and further developed the arguments first presented in Moral Inquiries nearly thirty years earlier.
+In 1852, he published Fragments in Defence of Animals, and Essays on Morals, Soul, and Future State, a second volume that collected later writings and developed arguments from Moral Inquiries.

-Contributions to animal welfare organisations
+Animal protection organisations

-Gompertz was a founding member of the Society for the Prevention of Cruelty to Animals (SPCA), later known as the RSPCA, and attended its inaugural meeting in 1824.
-Despite the society's early financial difficulties, he took on several key roles, serving as honorary secretary from 1828, acting as de facto treasurer, and frequently contributing personal funds.
-In recognition of his service, the SPCA awarded him a silver medal in 1832.
+Gompertz was a founding member of the Society for the Prevention of Cruelty to Animals (SPCA) and attended its inaugural meeting in 1824.
+During a period of financial difficulty for the society, he took on several responsibilities, serving as honorary secretary from 1828, acting as de facto treasurer, and contributing personal funds.
+In 1832, the SPCA awarded him a silver medal for his service.

-His tenure became contentious due to internal disputes, particularly with the rival Association for the Promotion of Rational Humanity to the Animal Creation.
-Accusations that Gompertz espoused Pythagoreanism and anti-Christian views contributed to tensions within the organisation.
-In 1833, after the SPCA amended its constitution to adopt explicitly Christian principles, Gompertz resigned, as the change effectively excluded him on religious grounds.
+Gompertz's position within the SPCA became contentious amid internal disputes, including rivalry with the Association for the Promotion of Rational Humanity to the Animal Creation.
+Claims that he held Pythagorean views and was hostile to Christianity contributed to tensions.
+In 1833, after the SPCA amended its constitution to adopt explicitly Christian principles, Gompertz resigned, saying that the change effectively excluded him on religious grounds.

-Following his departure, Gompertz co-founded the Animals' Friend Society with T. Forster, which he managed alongside his wife Ann until 1846.
-The society attracted support from evangelicals and Quakers, and for a time surpassed the SPCA in activity and influence.
-Gompertz edited its journal, Animals' Friend, or, The Progress of Humanity, between 1833 and 1841.
-He withdrew from public work in 1846 due to ill health, and his wife's death in 1847 further affected him.
-Although the society's committee continued to meet until 1848, the organisation gradually declined.
+After leaving the SPCA, Gompertz co-founded the Animals' Friend Society with T. Forster, and managed it with his wife Ann until 1846.
+The society drew support from evangelicals and Quakers, and for a period was more active than the SPCA.
+Gompertz edited its journal, Animals' Friend, or, The Progress of Humanity, from 1833 to 1841.
+He withdrew from public work in 1846 because of ill health, and his wife's death in 1847 further affected him.
+Although the society's committee continued to meet until 1848, it then declined.